Your cookie preferences

 There are two levels that affect average gas and electricity bills in the UK, then: wholesale market prices, and then Ofgem's reaction via the price cap.
 But the average bill is only average if that’s the amount of energy you use - if you use more or less, your bill will be higher or lower than the average.

-How can you reduce your home energy costs?
+How can I reduce my home energy costs?

 Energy customers can reduce their home energy costs by reducing their energy usage wherever possible.
 For instance, you can invest in energy-efficient appliances and make sure your home is well-insulated.